-Whatever you’re hoping the visitor will do (book a consultation, purchase a product, sign up to mailing list, etc.), don’t forget to ask!
-Even though the desired action is implied, it’s a must to nudge the visitor with a well worded and well placed call to action.
+Whatever you’re hoping the visitor will do (book a consultation, purchase a product, sign up to a mailing list, etc.), don’t forget to ask!
+Even though the desired action is implied, it’s a must to nudge the visitor with a well-worded and well-placed call to action.

 Obtain Information About Leads

 Free downloads, special offers, and newsletter sign-ups are a great way to obtain personal information, which can help you understand and access your leads.
 A thorough review of analytics will help you determine how individuals are interacting with your site.
 In lead conversion, as in life, the best decisions are made when a wealth of information is available.

 A thorough understanding of your leads’ behaviour allows you to zero in on those with the highest probability of conversion.
 For sophisticated operations, this can involve an automatically generated score based upon multiple data points; however, for smaller businesses, some personal attention and consideration may suffice.

 Ask yourself: which pages on your website did the potential customer visit?
 The home page may indicate general interest, while a trip to a particular service or product page may show serious consideration.
 Also, if they have downloaded or signed up for anything, it may indicate an even deeper interest.

 While there are endless ways to parse this data, it’s beneficial to think back and ask yourself a simple question: how did your current customers engage before becoming customers?
 New leads following a similar approach are probably worthy of your attention.

 This is the part where art meets science.